 It may have taken 50 years, but here I am.
 I’m finally doing it.
 I can finally say I’m a writer.

 Being a writer is not what I imagined it to be.
 Not in the way that little girl dreamed anyway.
 The process is not as simple as sitting down and writing a nice little story.
 It’s damn hard.
-I’ve taken course after course, banging my head against the wall, trying to piece together the elements of writing once again.
+I’ve taken course after course, banging my head against the wall, trying to piece together the elements of writing over and over.
 (It’s possible that bitchy teenager hit me in the head with her typewriter to accentuate her point.)

 Things like point of view, dialogue, setting etc eventually stuck.
-Now I’m the writer who, when reading a book for pleasure, I’ll notice slip-ups the author has made.
+Now I’m the writer who, when reading a book for pleasure, will notice slip-ups the author has made.
 You know, stuff their editor didn’t catch.
 It’s annoying as hell once that pandora’s box is open, let me tell you.
-I’m sure I’m even driving my husband insane with the comments I make when television shows drop obvious clues (to me) in mysteries or when the timelines aren’t correct.
+I’m sure I’ve driving my husband insane with the comments I make when shows drop obvious clues (to me) in mysteries or when the timelines aren’t correct.